strangeproblem/strangeproblem.github.io/thoughts.md

 ## On culture

 Culture is a group of people with shared identity.
 All the problems that I said identity has, culture also has.

+People take certain actions and justify them by saying "This is what our culture does.".
+In other words, they argue from the point of tradition.
+But tradition is not an inherent goal, and it cannot justify actions.
+All traditions can be questioned, and if their goodness does not hold up under scrutiny, they should be dropped.
 Therefore I recommend culture being avoided in excess.

 ## The only label that matters is "person"